Back Pain Doctors Located in Edison, NJ and Union, NJ

 If you have any of the conditions above schedule an appointment with our doctors to get the relief you need in the safe, reassuring hands of the best back injury doctors in NJ.

+There are various back pain treatments based on the age, causes, chronicity of the pain.
 If back discomfort has become a problem in your life, you need the help of a trained pain relief management specialist with years of experience in the treatment.

 - Medications.
-Over-the-counter anti-inflammatories, steroid injections, narcotics, anti-depressants, and topical creams
+Over-the-counter anti-inflammatories, steroid injections, narcotics, anti-depressants, and topical creams.

 - Physical therapy.
-Posture improvement, electrical stimulation, strength exercises, and flexibility stretches
+Posture improvement, electrical stimulation, strength exercises, and flexibility stretches.

 - Surgery.
-Only for structural problems that don’t respond to other treatments, as a last resort
+Only for structural problems that don’t respond to other treatments, as a last resort.

 Frequently Asked Questions